comp110-lytle/comp110/site/cqs/lists.md

 ```

 This will actually *mutate* the list used as an argument in the function call!

+To get more comfortable with this idea, you can watch [this video](https://www.youtube.com/watch?v=DuSEcQMsZRE) to see how this works in memory!

 For this challenge question, you are going to practice writing a function that *mutates* its input!